 You must add Windows registry entries on each Horizon desktop virtual machine where you want Horizon to run a start session script.

-Verify that the path where you configured your start session scripts is accessible only to the SYSTEM account and local administrators.
-For more information, see Making Start Session Scripts Accessible.
+- Verify that the path where you configured your start session scripts is accessible only to the SYSTEM account and local administrators.
+For more information, see Best Practices for Using Start Session Scripts.

-Make sure your start session scripts run quickly.
+- Make sure your start session scripts run quickly.
 If you set the WaitScriptsOnStartSession value in the Windows registry, your start session script must finish running before Horizon Agent can respond to the StartSession message that Horizon Connection Server sends.
-For more information, see Managing Start Session Timeouts.
+For more information, see Best Practices for Using Start Session Scripts.

 - Log in to the Horizon desktop virtual machine.

 - At the command prompt, type regedit to start the Windows Registry Editor.

 - In the registry, navigate to HKLM\SOFTWARE\VMware, Inc.\VMware VDM\ScriptEvents.